Henry575/Traffic-Surveillance-LPR/src/README.md

 This project demonstrates a modular Computer Vision pipeline for:

-- Vehicle Detection using YOLOv8
+- 🚗 Vehicle Detection using YOLOv8
-- License Plate Text Extraction using EasyOCR
+- 🔍 License Plate Text Extraction using EasyOCR
-- Indian License Plate Format Validation using Regex
+- 🧾 Indian License Plate Format Validation using Regex
-- Document Expiry Verification using a Mock Vehicle Database
+- 📋 Document Expiry Verification using a Mock Vehicle Database

-The system simulates a real-world smart traffic monitoring solution.
+The system simulates a real-world smart traffic monitoring solution used in highways and toll plazas.

 ---